alexandru/scala-best-practices/sections/3-architecture.md

 }
 ```

-Or if you need abstract stuff (but please read
+Or if you really need abstract stuff (but please read
 [rule 2.4](2-language-rules.md#24-should-not-define-useless-traits)
 on not defining useless traits):